TomSoderling/PageContainerView/README.md

 ## An Answer

 This library is built around that single concept.
 It introduces a new type of View (control) called PageContainerView.
 It's a View that acts as a container for a Page, and allows you to place a ContentPage or NavigationPage anywhere in the app that you can place a View.
 How do you get a Page to appear in place of a View?
-Through the use of a Custom Renderer for iOS, Android, and UWP (work in progress).
+All the magic happens in a custom renderer for each platform: iOS, Android, and UWP (work in progress).

 ## The Inspiration